Accounting for Controlled Property and Capital Assets

 2. Inventory Training

 Each year, a department must designate the primary and/or alternate inventory contact person (ICP) who will be required to attend mandatory training.
-The DE675 Inventory: Initial Training is a training class for newly designated ICPs.
-The DE676 Inventory: Refresher Training is a training course for ICPs who have previously attended DE675.
+The Inventory Initial Training is for newly designated ICPs.
+The Inventory Refresher Training is for ICPs who have previously completed Inventory Initial Training.